 Allan Scott Auditorium, 6.00pm - 7.30pm

 Art and Place.
 Why the two are inextricably linked.
-Vincent Ciccarello, ASO Managing Director, in conversation with Kate Gould, Arts Consultant & Digital Entrepreneur and Professor Joanne Cys, Head of School: Art and Architecture and Design, UniSA.
+Vincent Ciccarello, ASO Managing Director, in conversation with Kate Gould, Arts Consultant & Digital Entrepreneur and Professor Joanne Cys, Pro Vice Chancellor: Education, Arts and Social Science, UniSA.

 Vincent Ciccarello has been actively involved in classical music for almost 30 years.
 He studied piano and musicology at the Elder Conservatorium of Music at the University of Adelaide and became active in arts administration as manager of Elder Hall, the Adelaide Chamber Singers and Elder Conservatorium Youth Orchestra, before taking up the role of Orchestra Resources Manager of the Queensland Symphony Orchestra (1990-1994).